• Skip to main content

 September 17, 2017 By Prof. Sandra Sünram-Lea

 It has been argued that cognitive abilities that developed last ontogenetically are likely the first to become impaired when cognitive and/or physiological resources are compromised.
 In phylogeny as in ontogeny, the prefrontal cortex is a late developing region of the cortex.
-Late maturing areas of the dorso-lateral prefrontal cortex are … [Read more...] about Last in, first out: brain economy in times of limited resources
+Late maturing areas of the dorso-lateral prefrontal cortex are primarily involved in higher executive … [Read more...] about Last in, first out: brain economy in times of limited resources

 A temporary deficiency in self-control: can heightened motivation overcome this effect?